anb94/bioc-rnaseq-workflow/README.md

 ## Overview

 The first step is to download the dataset and additional files needed for mapping the reads.
+We will then perform QC (to be added) to remove poor quality data followed by read mapping and quantification.
+The data is then read into R for differential expression analysis.

+## Mapping

+In this tutorial we will use salmon and fastqc installed via conda.

+## Differential Expression Analysis

+First, the data will be imported into R with tximport, then DESeq2 will be used for the analysis.